prettier/prettier/docs/options.md

 | `false` | `--single-quote` | `singleQuote: <bool>` |

 ## Trailing Commas

+> **The default for this option may change to "es5" in a future major release.**
+>
+> To minimize future changes, it's a good idea to explicitly set this option to your prefered style for now.

 Print trailing commas wherever possible when multi-line.
 (A single-line array, for example, never gets trailing commas.)